-Bastion servers (Jump hosts)
+Bastion Servers (Jump Hosts)

 resources:myBastion:type: bastion

-Connecting to bastion (interactive session)
+Connecting to a bastion server

 stacktape bastion:session --stage <<stage>> --region <<region>> --bastionResource <<bastionResourceName>>

-Creating bastion tunnel
+Creating a bastion tunnel

 stacktape bastion:tunnel --stage <<stage>> --region <<region>> --bastionResource <<bastionResourceName>> --resourceName <<nameOfTargetResource>>